rootwork/dotfiles/SETUP.md

 * Startup Applications
 * Add Ulauncher
+* Add Guake if it's not listed already
 * Launch Guake, Ulauncher, Autokey (these will start up automatically from now on)
 * Log out, then log back in